vd269-dot/Vasudha-Lab-Hub/Lab 1/README.md

-- **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night)
+- **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night) The room is arranged with a projector at the back, a screen in the center, and a camera mounted above pointing down.
+Soft, colorful blobs float scattered across the screen.
+Nothing is moving yet, so the elements sit still.

 - **Players:** Who is involved?
 Who else is present?
 Think through everyone in the setting, not just the primary user.
+A person steps into the camera’s detection zone and stands in front of the screen.
+The blobs react to their presence and get pushed away from their silhouette, opening up an empty space around the figure.
 - **Activity:** What is happening between the players and the light?
+The person moves through the zone, leaving ghosted trails behind them.
+A ripple effect follows their movement, and the blobs keep getting displaced around their shifting silhouette.
 - **Goals:** What is each player trying to do?
+The person in front of the camera wants to see themselves on the screen and figure out how their movement changes it.
+They’re playing, testing what happens when they move fast or slow, or when they hold still.
 **Describe your setting, players, activity, and goals here.**
+The piece itself is trying to turn a plain camera feed into something that feels alive and whimsical.

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They don't need to be beautiful, but they must capture and communicate not only the behavior of the light, but how it affects